JMAConsulting/civicrm_kettle_transforms/README.md

 * **LOCALFILES**: Path to the directory structure containing this file.
 * **DEVSERVER**: The hostname of your dev server.
 Will usually be localhost.
 * **DEVCMSROOT**: The root folder of your dev site's CMS.
-* **SQLDUMP**: A path to a folder where SQL dumps of your database will be saved/loaded from.
+* **SQLDUMP**: A path to a folder where SQL dumps of your Source database will be saved/loaded from.
 * **IMPORTSCRIPT**: A path to `import.php` in your CiviCRM install.
 * **EXPORTSCRIPT**: A path to `export.php` in your CiviCRM install.
 * **DRUPALDB**: The name of your CMS database (not just Drupal).
 * **CIVIDB**: The name of your CRM database.
-* **MYSQLUSER**: The MySQL user on the dev site that can dump/load copies of the DB.
+* **MYSQLUSER**: The MySQL user on the dev site that can dump/load copies of the CiviCRM DB.
 * **MYSQLPW**: The password for MYSQLUSER.
 * **TRANSFORMREPO**: The path to the local copy of this repo.
 * **DEVSSHUSER**: The SSH user on the dev site.
 Even if you use your localhost as a dev server, these transforms use SSH to execute commands.